- CGR Overview

-In addition, UCSF has a 134-year affiliation with San Francisco General Hospital and Trauma Center (SFGH), the city’s public safety-net hospital and its only Level I trauma center, which serves the most vulnerable populations, including the uninsured, underinsured, working families, and the homeless.
-SFGH is staffed by more than 2,000 UCSF physicians and allied health care professionals from all four UCSF schools, who work alongside 3,500 city employees.
+In addition, UCSF has a 134-year affiliation with Zuckerberg San Francisco General Hospital and Trauma Center, the city’s public safety-net hospital and its only Level I trauma center, which serves the most vulnerable populations, including the uninsured, underinsured, working families, and the homeless.
+ZSFG is staffed by more than 2,000 UCSF physicians and allied health care professionals from all four UCSF schools, who work alongside 3,500 city employees.
 SFGH also is an important training ground for future health care professionals and researchers.

 State Government Relations

-As cash-strapped California looks to trim its state budget, the state gets a powerful return on its investment in UCSF—which accounted for about 7 percent of the University’s total revenues in fiscal year 2009.
-The report reveals that UCSF has been the source of about 90 biotech start-ups, 95 percent of all University of California patents, more than $64 million in patent royalties and fees over the past decade, and more than $400 million annually in National Institutes of Health (NIH) grants.
+As cash-strapped California looks to trim its state budget, the state gets a powerful return on its investment in UCSF—which accounted for about 3 percent of the University’s total revenues in fiscal year 2015.

 Federal Government Relations

-UCSF is one of the single most prominent research and development institutions in the US and draws more money from the National Institutes of Health (NIH) than any public institution: $463 million in fiscal year 2009.
+UCSF is one of the single most prominent research and development institutions in the U.S. and draws more money from the National Institutes of Health (NIH) than any public institution: $563 million in fiscal year 2015.
 UCSF’s Clinical and Translational Science Institute was established in 2006, with a $100 million grant from the NIH and a mandate to find a way to speed scientific discoveries from the lab to patients.
-UCSF is also one of the leading institutional recipients of science-based stimulus funds under the American Recovery and Reinvestment Act.

 Workforce Development Programs